 The Non-Executive Directors bring an independent view to the Board's discussions and the development of its strategy.
-Their range of experience ensures that management's performance in achieving the business goals are challenged appropriately.
-Two Non-Executive Directors, Ms Lilia Jolibois, and Mr Gilbert Lehmann are considered by the Board to be independent.
-Mr Gilbert Lehmann, Senior Independent non-executive Director, has served on the Board for longer than 9 years since his appointment, the board is of the view that he retains his independent judgement and continues to make a valuable contribution to the board.
+Their range of experience ensures that management's performance in achieving the business goals is challenged appropriately.
+Ms Lilia Jolibois is considered by the Board to be fully independent.

+Mr Gilbert Lehmann, Senior Independent non-executive Director, has served on the Board for longer than 9 years since his appointment, however, the board is of the view that he retains his independent judgement and continues to make a valuable contribution to the board.

-Mr Michel Meeus, who is a significant shareholder and Mr Jacques Mahaux are not considered independent as defined within the UK Corporate Governance Code 2018, however the Board believes they are independent in character and judgement and free from relationships or circumstances that could affect their judgement.
+Mr Michel Meeùs, who is a significant shareholder is not considered independent as defined within the UK Corporate Governance Code 2018, however the Board believes that Mr Michel Meeùs is independent in character and judgement and free from relationships or circumstances that could affect his judgement.